littlebearapps/gatekeeper/docs/GATEKEEPER-IMPLEMENTATION-PLAN.md

 - [ ] Verify all extensions have CI/CD (tests run on PR)
 - [ ] Verify all extensions have test suites
 - [ ] Verify package.json and manifest.json versions match
-- [ ] Verify Logger endpoint supports publishing errors
+- [ ] Verify CloakPipe endpoint supports publishing errors

 ---